binick/binick.github.io/content/posts/2020-10-22_sqlserver-efcore-json/index.md

 Sometimes we have been forced to work with JSON stored on table columns, it will have happened to you too!

-In this post I want to show you how work with that using **EntityFramework Core**
+In this post, I want to show you how to work with that using **EntityFramework Core**

 {{< github dotnet efcore >}}